akelly1954/Samples/README.md

 **Next Steps**:

-1. Complete and checkin the video capture plugin interface documentation.
+1. Further development of the video capture plugin interface documentation - [source/Video/src/plugins/README.md](source/Video/src/plugins/README.md).
+The document covers just about everything (Jan 2023), but will be fleshed out with more details in the future.

-2. Add a Qt 5 program that will display grabbed frames from either video interface (v4l2 or opencv), change dynamic parameters in the **main_video_capture** interface and observe changes in performance.
+2. Add a Qt5 program that will display grabbed frames from either video interface (v4l2 or opencv), change dynamic parameters in the **main_video_capture** interface and observe changes in performance.
 This will include writing out new JSON files to take snapshots of configuration.

 The **README** files are still lagging behind reality by a bit.